medourahou/AccessibilityOfDynamicTransport/README.md

 ## Installation
 1. Clone this repository.
-2. Go to `public-transport-analysis/osrm` and run the commands annotated in `Docker-instructions.txt`
+2. Run the commands annotated in `Docker-instructions.txt`

 You will see `running and waiting for requests` message, which means that OSRM server is ready